Introduction to Paleontology

 Overall, Introduction to Paleontology is a fascinating and engaging course that offers viewers a comprehensive introduction to the science of paleontology.
 Dr. Sutherland's enthusiasm and expertise shine through in each lecture, making the material both informative and enjoyable to watch.
 Whether you're a casual fan of dinosaurs or a budding paleontologist, this course has something to offer anyone with an interest in the history of life on Earth.

-Introduction to Paleontology is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 11, 2016.
+Introduction to Paleontology is a series that ran for 1 seasons (24 episodes) between November 11, 2016 and on The Great Courses Signature Collection

 Filter by Source